Language shapes the world. On some level, I’ve always known this, even as a four-year-old writing poems about the wind.

 Help with a short story?
 You betcha.

-I’ve been trained to solve writing problems, and now I offer my skills to EVERYONE, not just college students lucky enough to have access to writing centers.
+I’ve been trained to solve writing problems, and now I offer my skills to novel writers and academics alike, not just college students lucky enough to have access to writing centers.

-I can’t wait to use my 10+ years of experience teaching college-level writing and literature to help you harness the power of words and connect to others!
+I can’t wait to use my 10+ years of experience teaching college-level writing and literature to help you harness the power of words!